AyodeleJoshua/crypto-coin/README.md

 - npm or yarn

 # User Experience Features
+- Accessibility: Web app is useable for persons with disability
 - Responsiveness: web app adapts to any view port including mobile
 - Pagination: Coin data is paginated to show 10 items per page
 - Optimistic Prefetching: Data for +1 page on table is prefetched so that user only sees loading state when page is first visited